FlowerStake/ares-validator-auto-payout/README.md

 Claim and distribute validator staking rewards for your stakers automagically in Ares Protocol Substrate blockchain.

 Made with ❤️ from ColmenaLabs_SVQ!
-Adapted to RAres Protocol by Jimi Flowers
+Adapted to Ares Protocol by Jimi Flowers (https://flowerstake.io)

 ## Install